Iraqi Jews in Israel: The Ma'abarot

-Emergence of Mizrahi Jewish Identity
+Emergence of Mizrahi Jewish identity

 Alongside Iraqi Jews, Jews from Middle Eastern countries arrived in Israel in the 1950s, leading to major demographic shifts within the country.
 This change resulted in the emergence of a Mizrahi Jewish identity, which encompassed all Jews who had emigrated to Israel from countries of the Middle East and North Africa.

 This transition is viewed positively by the mainstream pro-Israel perspective.
 The assimilation of the Iraqi Jews within a new identity aimed to integrate them within a new national collective.
 This allowed for a unified national narrative and integration of the new emigrants into Israeli society.
 Nevertheless, a minority of left-leaning Iraqi Jews have regarded this shift as a loss of what they perceive as an Arab-Jewish identity that Iraqi Jews had developed following Arabization.
 However, the overwhelming majority have historically neither identified as Arabs nor been recognized as such by their host communities.

 The treatment of Mizrahi Jews and the discrimination they have faced within the predominantly Ashkenazi Jewish Israeli culture has been the subject of heavy criticism.
 In the first decades after the arrival of the Iraqi Jews, Israeli society was heavily stratified, with the Mizrahi being strongly differentiated from the Ashkenazim in both ethno-cultural and socio-economic terms.
 Key Israeli institution, which were largely operated by the Ashkenazim, viewed the Mizrahim in a negative light, and often held discriminatory stereotypes, such as thinking the Mizrahim were uneducated, which impacted their treatment of the newly arrived.

 Socio-economically, Iraqi Jews were often relegated to the Moshav, agricultural development towns in the Israeli periphery aimed at furthering the country's economic development.
 There, they worked in low-paying agricultural jobs and were on average significantly poorer than their Ashkenazi counterparts.
 Ethno-culturally, Mizrahi culture was viewed as more primitive and inferior to that of Ashkenazi culture.
-Arabic, which was the mother tongue of most Iraqi Jews, was seen within Israel as the language of the enemy due to the Israeli-Arab conflict.
+Arabic, which was the mother tongue of most Iraqi Jews, was seen within Israel as the language of the enemy due to the Arab–Israeli conflict.
 While the Arabic language and culture was kept through art and literature as well as private family life, integration into the wider Israeli society demanded the Mizrahi Jews use Hebrew, the national language.